OpenIndiana/oi-userland/components/sysutils/nut/files/README-NUT-etc.txt

 This is the directory for Network UPS Tools configuration files, as distributed by OpenIndiana Hipster userland consolidation.

-Distributed examples are provided as `@NUTETCSAMPLEDIR@/*.sample`.
+Distributed examples are provided as `usr/share/nut/etc-samples/*.sample`.
-Actual configuration files are loaded by programs from `@NUTETCDIR@`.
+Actual configuration files are loaded by programs from `etc/nut`.
 General workflow is to copy distributed samples into actual files and modify the copies as fits your situation.

 NOTE: Take care about proper ownership and access bits of configuration files, especially for those with credentials.

-The `nut.conf` file controls the default init-script activity about this OS instance's role regarding the power device monitoring.

 On a NUT server machine that directly tracks UPS states, you must
 configure: